 “This is serious megalith country!”

-These ‘conjunctive adverbs‘ are less frequently used in conversation, but extremely useful for written prose and presentations as they guide the reader comfortably from point to point (and give an air of authority and confidence).
+These ‘conjunctive adverbs‘ are less frequently used in conversation, but extremely useful for written prose and presentations as they guide the reader comfortably from point to point.
+(They also give an air of authority and confidence).

 Blue Noun English Language Challenge